BhavyaMittal24/FaceRecognitiontrackAttendancePortal/README.md

 After the attendance, the teacher can even close the attendance room so that no more transactions will be done by students.

 This was a part of my MS Engage Project
+Here's a link to the original repo : https://github.com/bhavy24/FaceRecog_Attendance